Academic Catalog 2026-2027

 Lecture: 1, Lab: 6

-Directed Study (3) Study of a single topic, particular work, or author under the direction of a faculty member.
+Study of a single topic, particular work, or author under the direction of a faculty member.
 Prior approval for enrollment needed from the Faculty Chair.
 May be retaken for credit.
-Prerequisites: Senior standing as a French major and consent of both the Faculty Chair and instructor.

 College/School: Liberal Arts & Behavioral Scie